Angelica McDaniel

-Angelica Rosas McDaniel is a mixed American executive and multi-platform producer with experience in television, web and radio.
+Angelica Rosas McDaniel is an American executive and multi-platform producer with experience in television, web and radio.
 She began her career in the entertainment industry at the age of 15 as an on-air personality for national children's network, Radio AAHS (1994) where she hosted a daily afternoon talk show.
 Soon she began producing What's Up with Evan Roberts? for a then 13-year-old Evan Roberts, who would eventually become the youngest afternoon talent for the New York sports station WFAN.
 In 2001 she joined the startup team of XM Satellite Radio where she produced the talk channel BabbleOn 167 for young adults.

 McDaniel piloted the national afterschool Media Smart Youth' program with Secretary of Health and Human Services, Tommy Thompson (2004).
 In 2005 she moved to Los Angeles, California, where she became a producer for the Emmy award-winning daytime talk show "The Tyra Banks Show" for three seasons, followed by a position as a development and current executive for Telepictures Productions, a division of WarnerBros.

-In 2010 she joined CBS as VP of daytime programming, overseeing the launch of the network's first daytime talk show, The Talk.
-In February 2012 Angelica was upped to SVP and became network TV's youngest Head of Daytime.
+In 2010, she joined CBS as VP of daytime programming, overseeing the launch of the network's first daytime talk show, The Talk.
+In February 2012, Angelica was upped to SVP and became network TV's youngest Head of Daytime.
 In 2012, she was featured on THR's Next Gen 2012 list as one of Hollywood's fastest rising stars and appeared in Variety as a Daytime Impact Nominee.
 During McDaniel's rookie year as head of daytime, CBS nabbed 51 Daytime Emmy nominations and 21 wins, more than any other network.